vaginessa/blog/articles/from-quicknotes/Jl3G-https-for-free-in-go.md

 AWS, Google Cloud and some other hosting providers also provide free HTTPS for servers hosted on their infrastructures.

-Another option is to run your server behind reverse-proxy server supporting HTTPS, like [Caddy](https://caddyserver.com/).
+Another option is to run your server behind reverse proxy supporting HTTPS, like [Caddy](https://caddyserver.com/).

 ## Directly supporting HTTPS